 Summer is the perfect time to pull out the play dough and play!
-Using these Sun Alphabet Play Dough Mats is not only a fun sensory activity for kids but a hands-on way for them to work on the letter recognition too.
+Using these Sun Alphabet Play Dough Mats is not only a fun sensory activity for kids but a hands-on way for them to work on learning the ABC’s too.

 Sun Alphabet Play Dough Mats: